GaneshKotaSLU/Data-Driven-ML-Insights/README.md

 ## Projects

 * [Customer Churn Prediction: A Comparative Analysis of Models with and without Sentiment Analysis](https://github.com/GaneshKotaSLU/Customer-Churn-Prediction.git)
-   * ## Overview of the Study:

-     **The core purpose of this study is to find the impact of Sentiment Analysis in predicting customer churn for the e-commerce industry by employing different predictive models.
+     - he core purpose of this study is to find the impact of Sentiment Analysis in predicting customer churn for the e-commerce industry by employing different predictive models.
      Furthermore, the study is also focused on observing which model is best in a more accurate prediction for determining the churn rate of customers.**